-OWPAN ID: The OWPAN ID of the OWPAN the device requested to associate with.

 Short Address: The short address assigned to the device if the association was not denied.
 If the association was denied, the field shall be ignored.

-[NOTE – A field for authentication information may be added later while adding security to the standard]

 Capability List: This field contains a Capability List element, describing the set of capabilities to be used for further channel access if the association was not denied.
 If the association was denied, the field shall be ignored.

-Supported Rates: The rates supported by the coordinator.
+Supported MCS: The MCS supported by the coordinator.

 Disassociation Notification Element